mhpi/generic_deltamodel/docs/configuration.md

 **gpu_id**: [0] If `device = cuda`, the index of the GPU in your system to run models on.
 Index 0 will always be available.

 **data_loader**: Class name of the data loader to use.
-E.g., *HydroLoader* located in `./generic_deltamodel/src/dmg/core/data/loaders/hydro_loader.py`.
+E.g., *HydroLoader* located in `./src/dmg/core/data/loaders/hydro_loader.py`.
 Note class name must be Camel-case w/o spaces corresponding to the file name.

 **data_sampler**: Class name of the data sampler used in training/inference.
-E.g., *HydroSampler* located in `./generic_deltamodel/src/dmg/core/data/samplers/hydro_sampler.py`.
+E.g., *HydroSampler* located in `./src/dmg/core/data/samplers/hydro_sampler.py`.
 Follows same convention as data_loader.

 **trainer**: Class name of the trainer used in training/inference.
-E.g., *Trainer* located in `./generic_deltamodel/src/dmg/trainers/trainer.py`.
+E.g., *Trainer* located in `./src/dmg/trainers/trainer.py`.
 Follows same convention as data_loader.

 *model_dir*: Path to a directory containing trained model weights, may also include subdirectory of model outputs.
 Note this path must end with a forward slash ('/').

-*load_state_dir*: Path to a PyTorch save file (`.pt`) containing cached model states for a neural network or differentiabl model (e.g., hidden and cell states for an LSTM, buckets for a physical model).
+*load_state_dir*: Path to a PyTorch save file (`.pt`) containing cached model states for a neural network or differentiable model (e.g., hidden and cell states for an LSTM, buckets for a physical model).
 If this path is provided, the Model Handler will attempt to load these states into the current model.

 </br>